kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

 let () = Printf.printf "%s %s\n" (gensym "x") (gensym "y")
 </x-ocaml>

-Click Run.
-The cell prints two distinct ids and the toplevel reports `val next : unit -> int` and `val gensym : string -> string`.
-No pointer to the inner `ref` ever escapes; the only way to reach it is through `Mtx.with_lock`.
-Let's read what each piece is doing.
+Run it; you get two distinct ids, and the toplevel binds `val next : unit -> int` and `val gensym : string -> string`.
+No handle to the inner `ref` is in scope outside `Mtx.with_lock`.
+Let's read what's making that true.

 ### The brand `'k`: an existential tied to a fresh capsule